 nonce in the derivation of the per-frame encryption key.
 For Counter mode with Cipher-block chaining

-Message authentication code Protocol (CCMP), the per-frame initialization vector (IV).
+Message authentication code Protocol (CCMP) or GCMP, the per-frame initialization vector (IV).

 robust-security-network-association- (RSNA-) capable equipment: A device that contains a station